-Based in Singapore, Sri is the co-anchor of CNBC's Capital Connection and an experienced business and financial markets correspondent.
-Specializing in commodities since 1997, Sri follows global energy developments closely.
+Sri Jegarajah is a CNBC Senior Correspondent based in Singapore.
+An experienced business and financial markets correspondent who specializes in commodities since 1997, Sri follows global energy developments closely.

-Covering financial markets for more than 15 years, Sri has reported on major global events including the 2008 financial crisis, the Indian Ocean tsunami and the aftermath of the 2011 tsunami disaster from Tokyo.
+Covering financial markets for more than 15 years, Sri has reported on major global events including including the 2016 Jakarta attacks, 2008 financial crisis, the Indian Ocean tsunami and the aftermath of the 2011 tsunami disaster from Tokyo.
 He twice received the Bronze Medal in 2009 and 2013 for Best News Correspondent by the New York Festivals International TV & Films Awards.